 to trace, or not to trace

-In this tutorial, we dive into three of our favorite ways to transfer a PDF embroidery pattern, using various tracing techniques and a printer.
+In this tutorial we dive into our favorite ways on how-to-transfer a PDF embroidery pattern, using various techniques and water soluble magic.
 Deciding which method to use depends on the weight and color of your chosen fabric, and the complexity of the pattern.
-Each process below will show you how to successfully transfer your pattern with any of these variations.
-Let's have a look.
+Let's have a look...

 - Tape the pattern to a light box, or window (if you don't have a light box).